The best hotels in Easter Island

 Is Easter Island good for families with kids?

-It's a great destination for kids who can handle long drives and outdoor exploring.
+It's a solid pick for kids who can handle long drives and outdoor exploring.
 Hangaroa Eco Village on the Ahu Tahai Coast is the standout family option, with space, activities, and a pool.
 Anakena Beach on the north coast is the best beach day with kids. calm water, shade, and a snack vendor on site.

 What's the difference between Hanga Roa's waterfront and Sector Costa hotels?